 ABSTRACT

-Annual census of Colorado butterfly plant (Oenothera coloradensis (Rydberg) W.L.
+Annual census of reproductive Colorado butterfly plants (Oenothera coloradensis (Rydberg) W.L.
 Wagner & Hoch) was initiated in 1986 and conducted consecutively for 36 years from 1988-2023 on F. E. Warren Air Force Base (WAFB), Laramie County, Wyoming.
-The large WAFB population occupies three creeks of fundamentally different hydrology.
-It is the only one on federal land, the only one with habitat in idle condition, and it has the longest-running monitoring program.
-Census results show positive trends on two of three creeks that exceed the level of decline on the third creek.
-They also demonstrate significant changes to trends that differed between creeks and over time.
-They inform Post-Delisting Monitoring (PDM), with diametrically different outcomes depending on the 5-year review interval or if the creeks represented separate datasets.
+The large WAFB population occupies three creeks with fundamentally different hydrology.
+This population is the only one on federal land, the only one with habitat in idle condition, and it has the longest-running monitoring program.
+Thirty six years of census results show significant growth in two creek subpopulations and decrease in the third creek subpopulation.
+They also demonstrate significantly different patterns of change in subpopulation size between creeks and over time.
+Not only were patterns of population change different across creeks, but these patterns at the creek level also were often different or even opposed to patterns at the scale of the entire WAFB population.
+These results support the necessity of comprehensive Post-Delisting Monitoring (PDM) for this species, since the outcome of monitoring at a single creek or short time interval is likely to be an inadequate representation of trends in the broader population.
 The meteorological conditions over this 36-year period have generally remained favorable and steady for key life history stages of germination and bolting, but increasingly unfavorable for establishment and survival of vegetative plants, with mortality driving trends on Crow Creek where there are declining numbers.
-We conclude that the 3-creek system on WAFB encapsulates significant species’ redundancy and representation that confers collective resiliency greater than that of any population segment.
+We conclude that the 3 creek subpopulations on the WAFB facilitate resilience in the entire population, perhaps by providing spatial redundancy that buffers adverse impacts at smaller scales.
 Significant trends were not detected as trend-breaks until 5-8 years after their start.
 We did not analyze the Mann-Kendall test against the model comparison algorithm output, but this raises a question whether five years is adequate to determine population trends.
 The most surprising result of 2023 monitoring of O. coloradensis was discovery of Ute ladies’-tresses (Spiranthes diluvialis) in overlapping habitat, treated in a new report section and addressed in a proposed monitoring framework as complementing but separate from COBP monitoring.

 Citation for this report: Heidel, B., D. Tuthill and A. Stears.
 2023.
 Resilience of a delisted threatened species: 36-year population trends of Colorado butterfly plant (Oenothera coloradensis; Onagraceae) on F. E. Warren Air Force Base, Laramie County, Wyoming.
 Prepared for U.S. Fish and Wildlife Service and F. E. Warren Air Force Base by the Wyoming Natural Diversity Database (University of Wyoming), Laramie, WY.